Trainers would like to tell their Students

 Start class on time.
 Whether it’s a private lesson or group, people have schedules and may not have the opportunity to adjust for going overtime.
 If you start your class late and leave early, eventually your students will feel like they aren’t getting their money’s worth.
 Alternately, your attention to keeping your class on schedule demonstrates an appreciation for your student’s time.

 Prepare for your class.
 If you want people to consistently attend your classes, you have to provide pertinent information.
 If you provide what your students need, their skills will progress at a much faster rate, which in turn adds value to your class.
 Your lack of preparation indicates an indifferent attitude towards their goals.
-It will directly affect their attitude towards your class.
+It will directly correspond and affect their attitude towards class.
 If it’s serious for you, it will more likely be serious for them.

 Give your students the attention they deserve.
 Your attention in that moment belongs to them.
 Talking on the phone or texting during their class indicates to them your lack of commitment to their progress.
 Giving a student your full attention makes them feel valued and will affect whether they continue with the class.